wpfpizicai/dplus/README.md

 ####note

-*the first parameter is the name of event (NOT NULL) *the second parameter is the properties you want to sent with this event (NULL) *the third parameter is a callback, it's called when the track is done;
+-the first parameter is the name of event (NOT NULL) -the second parameter is the properties you want to sent with this event (NULL) -the third parameter is a callback, it's called when the track is done;